AdiPat/AdiPat/README.md

 ---

 ### Hi there, I'm Aditya Patange! 👋
-I’m a **seasoned software engineer** with over **10 years of programming experience**, passionate about building systems that solve real-world problems.
+I’m a **seasoned Software Engineer** with over **10 years of programming experience**, passionate about the craft, building systems that solve real-world problems.
 My expertise spans across a wide range of technologies, domains, and industries.
 On this endless journey of software development, I love **tinkering with new ideas, exploring emerging technologies, and sharing my knowledge** through contributions to open-source projects.

 ### 🚀 What I Bring to the Table
 As a **Tech Consultant**, **Fractional CTO**, or **Full-Stack Developer**, I help businesses **transform their vision into reality** by leveraging technology to its fullest potential.
 Here’s how I can add value: